 There are tax incentives for small to mid-sized companies summarized as follows:

-0% tax on S$100,000 taxable income: for the first three tax years after incorporation, the corporate income tax rate is 0%, provided that the company meets the following criteria: is incorporated in Singapore; is tax resident in Singapore; has no more than 20 shareholders at least one of which is a physical person and holds at least 10% of shares.
+0% tax on S$100,000 taxable income: For the first three tax years after incorporation, the corporate income tax rate is 0%, provided that the company meets the following criteria:

 Foreign income, such as foreign dividends, is exempt of tax, provided that:

-- the income comes from a foreign jurisdiction with a headline tax of at least 15%; and
+- The income comes from a foreign jurisdiction with a headline tax of at least 15%.

 In other words, a Singapore parent company can be exempt from the taxation of dividends received only if the tax rate on income where the subsidiary is based is above 15%.